ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/template.rst

 Before calling the module for the ExpressionEngine tag, the Template class parses out all of the variables contain in the tag's data and puts them into arrays which are Template class variables.
-This allows the module to have a list of all the single, pair, and conditional variables that it needs to replace with content.
+This allows the module to have a list of all the single, pair, and conditional tags that it needs to replace with content.

 Single variables output a single piece of content, and in the module's